 The Manitoulin-Sudbury DSB recognizes the importance of community resources, networking and partnerships.
 The DSB is in constant contact with its local partners.
-A detailed community resources repertoire is updated regularly to ensure to most recent information is available.
+A detailed community resources repertoire is updated regularly to ensure to most up-to-date information is available.
 This information is shared with staff, clients and participants.